maestrodev/puppet-android/README.md

 [![Build Status](https://maestro.maestrodev.com/api/v1/projects/58/compositions/443/badge/icon)](https://maestro.maestrodev.com/projects/58/compositions/443)

-This Puppet module is used to install the Android SDK, along with platforms and other add-ons.
+This Puppet module is used to install the Android SDK and NDK, along with platforms and other add-ons.
 You may need to install Java separately.